-People attending an event must not exceed more than 1 person per 4 square metres and the 1.5 metres of social distancing must be adhered to.
+The Museum has the ability to hold venue hire events at reduced capacities as of 29 June 2020, in line with Step 3 South Australian COVID-19 restrictions.
+These restrictions to events include one person per 2 square metres maximum across the venue space and maintaining 1.5 metres of social distancing.
 People attending an event will also be required to provide their full name, email address, or phone number to a staff member onsite.
 The Museum will retain a record of this information and may be asked to produce these details at the request of an authorised officer in the future.

 Any questions or enquiries, please get in touch at firstname.lastname@example.org